 Built-in Weather Resistance

 Minaal's Daily Bag comes with a rain cover.
-Rain covers aren't a terrible choice - in fact, our original travel backpack used a rain cover.
+Rain covers aren't a terrible choice.
+Tortuga has offered rain covers at various points in our history.

 We designed the Outbreaker Daypack to keep your stuff dry in a downpour without a rain cover.
 Waterproof sailcloth and coated YKK zippers will protect whatever you pack inside, even in wet weather.
 No digging around for a rain cover required.